Cool-Runningz/range-input.css/README.md

 ## About this Project ✨

+🔖 To learn more, check out my [Smashing Magazine article](https://www.smashingmagazine.com/2021/12/create-custom-range-input-consistent-browsers/) describing the quirkiness of the range input.

 > Range inputs have notoriously been a pain to style.
 Each browser renders the input differently requiring you to use vendor prefixes in order to create a cohesive look and feel.
 To speed up the process, I created this tool to make it easier for you to create custom range inputs that will look awesome and consistent across all browsers!

 <img src="images/range-input-css-demo.gif" height="auto" width="800px"  margin="20px">